Nyxyxylyth/YARG_sACN_to_DMX/README.md

 - 6: Strobe speed
 - 7: Mode (always set to 0)

-Right now I'm lazy, so the number of lights should be set in the line below:
+Right now I'm lazy, so the number of lights should be set in the Program.cs line below:

-  static private int light_count = 4;
+  static private int light_count = 4; // 2, 4, or 8 supported

 This program remaps the 8 sets of Stage Kit LEDs per the following rules:
 - Blue -> Blue, Red -> Red, Green -> Green (reducing 24 LEDs to the 3 component colors within 2, 4, or 8 PAR lights)